guiliberali/bandits_meet_HMM/README.md

 After these files have been run, there will be several variables/objects/parameters defined in the environment.
 These can be used to create the respective table.

-Note that the HMM estimates for study 1 can only be replicated with a working stan and C++ distribution on your computer.
+Note that for the HMM estimates for study 1 you need a working Stan distribution and a C++ distribution on your computer.

 Step 3.
 Run the files from '4.
 Figures & Tables' for the respective figure or table, using the generated objects.
 Do not forget to change the working directory back to '4.
 Figures & Tables'.